What can be recycled at the Household Recycling Centres?

 - Consider whether your unwanted items could have a second life?
 Find out more about choose to reuse.

 - From 1 April 2025, you will need to pay to take DIY waste to the Household Recycling Centres.
-You can find out more here.
+You can find out more on our DIY waste charges information page.
 If you are planning a house clearance or a large building/DIY project, hiring a skip from a reputable waste company would be more appropriate

 - If you drive a commercial type vehicle or intend on using a trailer for your visit?
 You may need a Commercial Vehicle or Trailer (CVT) Permit.
-You can find out more here.
+You can find out more on our CVT permits page.

 - Before arriving at the Household Recycling Centre, all materials must be separated ready to be recycled correctly in the correct recycling containers.